WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/client-applications.md

 }
 ```

-On the server, arrived JSON classes are mapped onto PHP classes like done for SOAP and AMF.
+On the server, arrived JSON classes are mapped onto PHP classes like done for SOAP.
 Therefore the client
 application should specify the class names so that Enterprise Server can do the mapping.
 (This is not needed for the
 request class itself since it is already specified in the “method” parameter the JSON RPC structure.)
 Enterprise Server
 expects the first property of an object to be named “\_\_classname\_\_” that caries the name of the data class (which